Isaac Abbey Jr.

 BINGHAM, MALTIAH

-On December 2, 1784, Isaac Abbey Sr. received from his son, Isaac Abbey Jr., of said Windham and also the regard love & good will which I have & I do bear unto Anne the wife of sd.
-Isaac Jur.
+On December 2, 1784, Isaac Abbey Sr. sells some of his land to Anne (Carter) Abbey (his daughter-in-law), paid for by his son Isaac Abbey Jr., of said Windham and also the regard love & good will which I have & I do bear unto Anne the wife of sd.
+Isaac Junr.

 Vol R; P.248; FHL5913; Image 180 of 690; Signed Dec.
 2, 1784; Recorded Aug 3, 1785